Getting Started with OLake for MongoDB

 Step 3: Run Your First Data Sync

-Now that you have catalog.json
+Now that you have streams.json

 , it’s time to sync data from MongoDB to your specified destination (local or S3).